Convenience APIs

 To make Cripts even more approachable, a set of optional convenience APIs are added to the core and top level name space.
 These APIs are not required to be used, and are enabled by adding a define to your Cript file (or when compiling the Cript).
 Making this addition optional allows users to choose whether they want to use these convenience APIs or stick with the traditional Cripts API style.

-The convenience APIs carries a small (very small) overhead, due to how Cripts defers (or delays) initializations of objects until they are actually used.
+The convenience APIs carry a small (very small) overhead, due to how Cripts defers (or delays) initializations of objects until they are actually used.
 These new APIs are designed to be as efficient as possible, but they do introduce potential conflicts in the top level namespace.
 Here’s a simple example of how to enable these APIs:

 #define CRIPTS_CONVENIENCE_APIS 1